Stop Racing Thoughts and Anxiety: How Winnie the Pooh and Piglet Use the "Swerve" Tool

 My Story

-Now, Pooh and I have had these chats before—because he knows my story.
+Now, Pooh and I have had these chats before — because he knows my story.
 How I struggled for 20 years with Bipolar, Alcoholism, Anxiety Disorders and PTSD.
 This left me feeling so powerless, that I tried to end my life.
 But in that dark time, I discovered something life-changing: Mental health is the key to overcoming any challenge.

+With that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!
 So you can take control of your emotions, triumph over challenges, and build the life you really want.

 And in this case, I knew exactly what could help Piglet slow down those racing thoughts and ease his anxiety.
 It’s one of my go-to tools from my book 84 Mental Health Warrior Tools.